rrdtool - [workdir]| function

 The graph function uses fetch to retrieve its data from an RRD.

-Alter setup of an RRD.
+Alter setup and structure of an RRD.

 Find the last update time of an RRD.